randlabs/js-algoexplorer-api/README.md

 # js-algoexplorer-api

-Algoexplorer SDK is a javascript library for communicating with the Algoexplorer API.
+Algoexplorer SDK is a javascript library for communicating with the Algoexplorer REST API.

 ## Installation